 Waiting six months is good.
 Twelve months is better.
 To transform the lemon infused vodka into limoncello, I'll add simple syrup and place the bottles in the freezer.
 When it's time to toast the resumption of our lives, we can raise our glasses with homemade limoncello and celebrate life!

-I first enjoyed limoncello in Italy.
+I first enjoyed limoncello in Milan.
 Of course.
 Nothing could be better than sitting at a table at an outdoor cafe, watching people walk by, sipping an ice cold glass of limoncello.
 Italy has been through so much during the pandemic.
 So have we all.
 I can think of no better way to celebrate a return to our new-normal lives than to toast Italy and the resilience of life with a glass of limoncello!

 Since the vodka will be flavored with lemon peels and simple syrup, no need to buy a premium brand.
 Use an inexpensive spirit like the off-brands sold in supermarkets or in Smart & Final.